epwalsh/pomo.nvim/README.md

 ### Commands

 - `:TimerStart TIMELIMIT [NAME]` to start a new timer.
 For example, `:TimerStart 25m Work` to start a timer for 25 minutes called "Work".
-Currently the time limit can only be specified in minutes or seconds, such as `10m` for "10 minutes" or `10s` for "10 seconds".
+Currently the time limit can only be specified in hours, minutes, or seconds, such as `10m` for "10 minutes" or `10s` for "10 seconds".
 - `:TimerStop [TIMERID]` to stop a running timer, e.g. `:TimerStop 1`.
 If no ID is given, the latest timer is stopped.

 ## Setup